soundarya-ganesan/Book-House/README.md

       * Text to Speech
       * Sentiment analysis

-The amazon serices used are amazon textract, amazon translate, amazon polly and amazon comprehend.
+The amazon services used are amazon textract, amazon translate, amazon polly and amazon comprehend.